 - Coat your hands with oil and lift the dough out of the bowl and form it into a ball.
 Then oil your bowl (I use the same one) and place the dough back in.
 Cover with plastic wrap and allow to rise in a warm place for 1 hour or until it doubles in size.
 You can also refrigerate it for up to 48 hours.

 - Make Chocolate Pastry Cream.
-Start by combining milk, espresso, cocoa powder and salt in a medium saucepan.
-Over medium heat, bring mixture to a simmer.
+Start by combining milk, cocoa powder, espresso and salt in a medium saucepan.
+Over medium heat, bring mixture to a simmer.1 ¾ Cups (398g) Whole Milk2 Tablespoons Unsweetened Cocoa Powder½ Teaspoon Fine Espresso Powder½ Teaspoon Sea Salt

-- Meanwhile, whisk together yolks, sugar and cornstarch into a small mixing bowl until the mixture thickens slightly.
-About 2 minutes.
+- Meanwhile, whisk together sugar, yolks and cornstarch into a small mixing bowl until the mixture thickens slightly.
+About 2 minutes.¼ Cup (50g) White Sugar3 Large Egg Yolks1 ½ Tablespoons Cornstarch

 - In a slow and steady stream, whisk in ½ cup of the hot milk mixture into the yolk mixture.
 Make sure to whisk constantly and vigorously to prevent the eggs from cooking.